tilenpinta/projectEqualeyes/README.md

-# Project to get all reddit titles and put it into app :clipboard:
+# Project to get reddit titles and put it into app :clipboard:

 ## Made in Android Studio with java